 Many people, having already shelled out on flights and hotels, skip travel cover.
-According to the Foreign and Commonwealth Office, 24% of travellers go overseas without insurance.
+But they shouldn't.

 Leaving insurance to the last minute means you're not making the most of your cancellation protection, and you could be out of pocket if you no longer go.